netsec/phoenix/README.md

 ## If you use this greasy hack, remember to take `cuckood` out of `PROGNAMES` in `/etc/init.d/cuckoo_all`.
 ```

 * If you want to greatly improve processing time, especially as it pertains to volatility, look at conf/memory.conf and allocate some space to `memdump_tmp`.
-That will ensure that all volatility processing (very heavy IO) is done entirely in memory.
+That will ensure that all volatility processing (very heavy IO) is done entirely in memory, or on a dedicated file system.
+    * Remember to turn 'delete_memdump' = yes
+    * Uncomment del_memdump_from_reported.sh and set the "STORAGE" variable
+    * 36GB tmpfs RAM disk was used with 6 VMs, high watermark = 10, low watermark = 5

 * Got lots of cores?
 Modify /etc/init.d/cuckoop and crank the threads up for processing.
 Use netdata to figure out what your bottlenecks are (disk, cpu, etc.) and tune accordingly.